tannerduve/coins/README.md

 ## Proof-Carrying Memoization: Ensuring Correctness with Dependent Types

-Proving correctness for memoized algorithms can be challenging when ensuring invariants on cached values.
+Proving correctness for memoized algorithms requires ensuring invariants of the data structure on cached values.
 This solution uses dependent types and proof-carrying data structures to attach logical properties to cached values directly in the memoization map.
-The algorithm's proof of correctness is encoded into the algorithm itself.
+Each entry in the memoization map is paired with a proof that it was compited properly, proving the correctness of the algorithm within the algorithm itself.

 Specification Function: The function maxDollars_spec serves as the standard that each computed value must satisfy.